 20 cosy pubs to visit in Somerset (with a roaring open fire)

-Those chilly winter evenings are perfect for huddling in the corner of a pub, catching up with friends and enjoying a few drinks or a hearty homemade dinner.
-Get yourself out of the cold, we’ve assembled a list of 20 cosy pubs to visit in Somerset
+Those chilly autumn and winter evenings are perfect for huddling in the corner of a pub, catching up with friends and enjoying a few drinks or a hearty homemade dinner.
+Get yourself out of the cold, we've assembled a list of 20 cosy pubs to visit in Somerset

 The Three Horseshoes, Batcombe